mickozak/React-ToDoList/README.md

-#To Do List
+# To Do List

+A simple application that allows you to add and delete for tasks in React.

-In the project directory, you can run: npm start or link
+In the project directory, you can run: npm start or link.: https://mickozak.github.io/React-ToDoList/.